The Wildlife Conservation Society's Climate Adaptation Fund is pleased to announce the release of the 2014 Request for Proposals

-Curious what sort of project receive support through the Climate Adaptation Fund?
+Curious what sort of projects receive support through the Climate Adaptation Fund?
 Check out three short films we've posted on Vimeo (Check out all 3 Here!).
 Below, we've shared one of these films about a project lead by The Grand Canyon Trust, a 2011 recipient of a WCS Climate Adaptation Fund grant.
-The group is working to reintroduce beavers in dozens of stream segments in Southern Utah, and tracking the benefits they provide to local ecosystems.

 Grand Canyon Trust: Restoring a natural ecosystem engineer to provide riparian areas in Southern Utah from WCS Climate Adaptation Fund on Vimeo.